syncfusion-content/xamarin-docs/Xamarin/SfListView/Item-Drag-And-Drop.md

 {% endhighlight %}
 {% endtabs %}

-## Reorder the underlying collection
+## Reorder the Underlying Collection

 The underlying collection can be reordered directly by setting the [UpdateSource](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.DragDropController~UpdateSource.html) property to `true`.
 The default value is `false`.
 Refer the below code example.